Expert Upcycling: Shifting the Compute-Efficient Frontier of Mixture-of-Experts: Regret-bound decomposition for expert upcycling

-These are standard in the OCO literature \citep{zinkevich2003online, hazan2016introduction}.
+\paragraph{Assumptions.} \begin{assumption}[Convexity] $\mathcal{L}_{mE}(\theta)$ is convex in $\theta$. \end{assumption} \begin{assumption}[Bounded gradients] $\|\nabla\mathcal{L}_n(\theta)\|_2 \le G$ for all $\theta$ and $n \in \{E, mE\}$. \end{assumption} These are standard in the OCO literature \citep{zinkevich2003online, hazan2016introduction}.
 They do not hold literally for deep networks; we adopt them to derive structural insights rather than tight numerical bounds.
 Recent work shows that convex optimization theory is surprisingly predictive of large-scale training dynamics despite non-convexity \citep{schaipp2025surprising, bu2026convex}.